joshcc3/stg-push-enter/README.md

     pop the case continuation

 ### Notes
+ - I do lots of stupid things like retrieve arguments from the bindings map which are already in scope - this is mainly because it's difficult to distinguish the cases.
+Would be worth adding a component to `Env` which tracks the live variables which you can lookup and which you have to refer to the global map for.
  - The case continuation updates a particular binding it knows are not among the cases free variables so that the actual continuation can pluck the referenced object out at that binding.

  - Single argument functions don't need to perform an argument satisfaction check - the function call rules would never apply for that to be the case.